-Turning winter squash into a fun and delicious side dish is so easy!
-Plus, learning how to roast butternut squash means that you can turn it into fun shapes, serve them as “fries”, and even add additional flavors like brown sugar or rosemary.
-All in less than 20 minutes!
+Turning winter squash into a fun and delicious side dish is so easy—and learning how to roast butternut squash means that you can turn it into fun shapes, serve them as “fries”, and even add additional flavors like brown sugar or rosemary.
+And all in less than 20 minutes!

 How to Roast Butternut Squash

-I know that winter squash can be a little intimidating to cook and they can seem labor intensive, but I’m here to tell you that it’s likely much easier than you realize!
+I know that winter squash can be a little intimidating to cook and can seem labor intensive to prepare, but I’m here to tell you that it’s likely much easier than you realize!
 With a few minutes of prep work, you can get this simple side dish into the oven and serve up a fun veggie to please the kids.

 Roasted Butternut Squash Recipe